Patreon/nion/docs/examples.md

 }
 ```

-In the example above, we're providing the child component with an **initial ref** via the `initialRef` declarative property, which will automatically be inserted into the `references` state.
+In the example above, we're providing the child component with an **initial ref** via the `initialRef` declaration property, which will automatically be inserted into the `references` state.
 This allows us to seamlessly pass responsiblity of managing a given piece of data to the child component.
 Let's take a quick look at the redux store to see exactly what's going on here

 ```javascript
 {